pphdev/lootlockouts/README.md

 # LootLockouts Addon
 LootLockouts Addon for Legion

 For personal use only.
 Rights belong to pphdev.
+Distribution prohibited.